 Years later, the Federal Government again decided to regulate alcohol, this time much more severely.
 Prohibition was declared law of the land from 1920 to 1933.
 No one was to make, use, drink, transport, …alcohol.
 Again, many private Americans decided they could live their lives better without Federal laws and intrusions.
 Many folks made their own.

 It’s been interesting over the years to visit and explore once productive, now abandoned, farms.
 It has been especially interesting to discover the things those “old time” farmers left behind.
 Some years ago I received permission to collect the equipment left on a farm in Strongsville.
 There was a tractor and all the equipment, nuts and bolts galore, chicken feeders, signs that read “Silver Queen Corn -For Sale”, and more.
 It took me a couple days to move it all, but eventually I was finished, ..except for a final look around.
 I wanted to make sure the old guy hadn’t parked some last equipment along one of the line fences.
-So I walked back, and in the middle of a back field was a dense crop of trees.
+So I walked towards the rear of the property, and discovered in the middle of a back field a dense crop of trees.
 It seemed a bit strange, so I got down on hands and knees and crawled in to see what was what.
 And there in the thick patch of cover was a hidden building.
 You could not see it from outside the copse.
 In the building was a still.
 That guy had been using his extra Silver Queen to brew a batch now and again.
 I’m sure it was a lucrative product to sell with his eggs and hens and sweet corn.

-Since then, the Museum has collected many stills and heard many stories of farmers making a living by producing something many people want, –even if the Gub’mint says it ain’t lee-gal.
+Since then, the Museum has collected many stills and heard numerous stories of farmers making a living by producing something many people want, –even if the Gub’mint says it ain’t lee-gal.
 Our large collection of stills and liquor producing equipment can now be found on display in the “new” Gen’l Store.